mdn/browser-compat-data/schemas/browsers-schema.md

 - An optional `engine_version` property which is the version of the browser's engine.
 This may or may not differ from the browser version.

+- An optional `js_engine` property which is the name of the browser's JavaScript engine.

+- An optional `js_engine_version` property which is the version of the browser's JavaScript engine.

 ### Exports

 This structure is exported for consumers of `mdn-browser-compat-data`: